- Travel and Places»

 Make of it what you will, the terrestrial panorama though is enough for most visitors to admit that Edgehill is an undeniably idyllic little spot smack bang in the middle of the country and truly fits the description of little old England.
 The nearby and closely associated Burton Dassett Hills are likewise a spot of unspoiled Warwickshire at its finest offering a dramatic viewing point, not only for the wide expanse of fields and meadows stretching off into the horizon, but also from which to admire a blazing sunset.

 Less than 15 miles down the road from Edgehill and Burton Dassett is the historic town of Warwick, famed perhaps more than anything for its staggeringly well preserved castle, parts of which date all the way back 1000 years.
 Flanking the flowing waters of the River Avon, a perfect camera shot of the gigantic Mediaeval structure awaits if you position yourself on the historic bridge spanning the Avon and nearby St. Nicholas Park, another ideal place to relax amidst the trees and flowers of a summer's day.
+On the other hand, if you happen to visit England in the winter, and are lucky enough to be around after snowfall, the castle turns into an unsurpassed winter wonderland.
+Really, each season has its appeal in Britain.

 A quick jaunt round town reveals quaint Tudor architecture everywhere with characteristic crisscrossing oak beams that have been there for hundreds of years.
 A perfect example of this kind of building is the Lord Leycester Hospital which strikes that olde-worlde vibe so precisely it was used as a set for BBC's Doctor Who in an episode featuring non other than William Shakespeare.
 Talking of which, it would be a crime to miss the nearby town where the renowned wordsmith was born...